Step Into 2019 With A FREE Safe & Sustainable Weight Loss Programme

 Marlene Administering A Ginger Compress

 The heat activity of the compress stimulates the blood and tissue circulation in the area being treated which then facilitates the excretion of the dispersed toxins.
 It is a super remedy for assisting with bloating.
 I recommend three times weekly on consecutive days for a period of 21 days.
 It is also effective in dissolving hardened accumulations of fats, proteins or minerals.
-Examples are kidney stones, gallbladder stones, cysts and benign tumours such as uterine fibroids.
+Examples are kidney stones, gallbladder stones, UTIs, cysts and benign tumours such as uterine fibroids.

 Ginger For Healing